oracle-livelabs/apex/apex-professional-hol18/adding-additional-pages.md

 9. In the Template Options dialog, input the following:

     - Header - select **Hidden but accessible**

     - Style - select **Remove UI Decoration**

     Click **OK**.
 Then **Save** and **Run** the runtime environment to see the changes.

     ![Click Ok](images/edit-calendar2.png " ")

-## Task 2: Creating a Form page on DEMO_PROJECTS Tables.
+## Task 2: Create a Form page on DEMO_PROJECTS Tables.

 In this Lab, you will create a Form Page on DEMO_PROJECTS Tables, then in the next labs, you will link the form to the Calendar Page.